joshuaiokua/kanaka-data-project/README.md

 # kanaka-data-project
-This is a project to analyze the data of the Kanaka Maoli people of Hawaii, visualizing key insights or trends in the data.
+An ongoing project using Llama 3.1, AWS, and Streamlit to clean, unify, and visualize Native Hawaiian data.
+Analyzes data from multiple sources, highlighting key insights and trends through interactive visualizations.
 The various datasets used in this project are list below.

 ## Datasets